vedph/gve-doc/model/snapshot.md

 ### Operation Types

-there are 8 **types** of operations (listed with their corresponding operator in their text-based representation):
+there are 8 **types** of operations (listed with their corresponding operator in their DSL-based representation):

 - replace (`=`): e.g. `1x2=X`.
 - delete (`-`): e.g. `1x2-`.